 Erin woke up slowly.
 She woke up to the sight of a bag full of money on her table.
-For a moment she thought the Goblin had left it.
+For a moment, she thought the Goblin had left it.

 It wasn’t the Goblin.
 In fact, the mysterious bag full of silver coins was courtesy of Klbkch.
 Erin peered down at the note he’d written and squinted to make out the words.
 To her amazement, it was legible, if slightly smudgy English!
 Even cursive?

 Post Script: Please excuse my poor handwriting, but I am not fluent in the script used by most Humans on this continent.